AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_ios.md

 ### Unsubscribe from the presence status of one or more users

-you can call `unsubscribe` to unsubscribe from the presence statuses of the specified users, as shown in the following code sample:
+You can call `unsubscribe` to unsubscribe from the presence statuses of the specified users, as shown in the following code sample:

 ```objective-c
 [[[AgoraChatClient sharedClient] presenceManager] unsubscribe:@[@"Alice"] completion:^(AgoraChatError *error) {